 Cannabis Social Equity Policy

-The Cannabis Social Equity Policy is a plan produced by the City of Grand Rapids that looks at the recreational cannabis industry through an equity lens.
+The Cannabis Social Equity Policy is a plan produced by the City of Grand Rapids that looks at the cannabis industry through an equity lens.
 Our vision is to welcome this new industry, while uplifting members of our community that have been negatively affected by the presence of cannabis.
-The City encourages all participants in the recreational cannabis industry to follow the recommendations of this Policy to make this industry more equitable.
+The City encourages all participants in the cannabis industry to follow the recommendations of this Policy to make this industry more equitable.